 It was nice to know I was going in the opposite direction.
 I guess.

-After a while I almost started to cry out of frustration.
+After awhile I almost started to cry out of frustration.
 Even though it was dark, and verging on 23:00, I wasn’t afraid and I didn’t feel unsafe.
 I just felt exhausted and incredibly vulnerable walking the streets at night with not a damn clue as to where I was going or if I would get there.
 I’m not a fan of being vulnerable.
-I like to be well prepared.
+I like to be well-prepared.

 Still, when I finally found the place, I guess you could say it was worth the distress.
-It certainty wasn’t a hole in the wall and was more like a hotel than a hostel—five floors, key card entry, a massive lobby with a bar, and super clean bathrooms with showers that actually gave me space to lift my arm up.
+It certainly wasn’t a hole in the wall and was more like a hotel than a hostel—five floors, key card entry, a massive lobby with a bar, and super clean bathrooms with showers that actually gave me space to lift my arm up.
 I could even lift them both at the same time.

 I only had one roommate, and the room itself had two bunk beds, a desk, storage cabinets and a sink and mirror.
 Naturally, I was glad to have found the place and even more glad that they still had a bed available.
 Although with the size of it, I’m not sure how they couldn’t.

 After I put my stuff away I headed back down to the lobby to use the wifi and try to get something to eat.
 I had to settle for—you guessed it—a sandwich with cheese.
 (No freakin’ wonder Lisbeth and the whole cast of the Dragon Tattoo trilogy only ever ate coffee and sandwiches.)

 More importantly, though, I made myself some Swiss hot chocolate.